MayouKurayami/KK_SetParentVR/README.md

 - **(Optional)** To translate the text on the floating menu, make sure the [AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator/releases) is installed **(also included with HF Patch)**.
 Then make sure **EnableUGUI** is set to **True** under [*TextFrameworks*] in *BepInEx/config/AutoTranslatorConfig.ini*

-- Installation of the [**CrossFader.dll**](https://vr-erogamer.com/wp-content/uploads/CrossFader.zip) plugin found on https://vr-erogamer.com/archives/527 is recommended to ensure smooth transitions between animations and poses.
+- Installation of the [**CrossFader**](https://github.com/MayouKurayami/KK_CrossFader/releases) plugin is recommended to ensure smooth transitions between animations and poses.
-(Install by placing in BepInEx root folder)

 - Also **strongly recommended** is the [**KoikatuVRAssistPlugin**](https://mega.nz/#!YQZyWRwQ!C2FX0Iwp-X7F5z55ytTlQGkjfqH6kQP-wcDPfNBvT0s) plugin found on https://vr-erogamer.com/archives/322, for easier movement and better access to actions in VR.
 With it installed, one can rotate and move the camera at all times by holding the trigger button.
 While the UI menu is visible, hold the grip button for 1 second to freeze it in place, and drag and move it by holding the grip button.
 Double click the grip button to return the menu to your controller.